Home/Blog/Lifestyle/Food & Nutrition/Collagen-Boosting Foods: An Ultimate Research-Backed Guide

 Benefits of Getting Collagen from Foods

 Collagen production naturally declines with age, leaving skin weakened and vulnerable.
 Getting nature’s building blocks for collagen from various whole foods helps counteract this process, keeping skin supple and joints mobile.
-Between the oily fish rich in omega-3s, vitamin C-rich citrus fruits and berries, and nutrient-dense veggies, including peppers and leafy greens, offer balanced collagen support.
+Fatty fish rich in omega-3s, vitamin C-rich citrus fruits and berries, and nutrient-dense veggies, including peppers and leafy greens, offer balanced collagen support.
 Though supplements offer convenience, but there are certain additives often found in supplements that we must avoid in the long run.

 Difference between food-based collagen and collagen supplements